 As a university, we use personally-identifiable information to conduct research to improve health, care and services.
 As a publicly-funded organisation, we have to ensure that it is in the public interest – as laid out in the University Charter – when we use personally-identifiable information in research.
-This means that when you are part of a research study, we will use your data in the ways needed to conduct and analyse the research.
+This means that when you are part of the CAP research study, we will use your data in the ways needed to conduct and analyse research into prostate cancer.
 Health and care research should serve the public interest, which means that we have to demonstrate that our research serves the interests of society as a whole.
 We do this by following the UK Policy Framework for Health and Social Care Research.

 How we use your data

 The CAP study has approval from the Confidentiality Advisory Group to use your name, date of birth and NHS number to find your hospital records, in order to collect information about your health and care for the study.
 The CAP study will also securely share your name, date of birth and NHS number with organisations that hold official health data (e.g. Public Health England’s cancer registry and the NHS).
-We do this to obtain information about your health and care not easily accessible directly from the hospital.
+We do this to obtain information from these public organisations about your health and care not easily accessible directly from the hospital.
+We will not use this data to make decisions about your care or contact you.
+We do not make decisions using automated processing, such as profiling, that have legal or similarly significant effects.
 In all cases your data will be stored securely and with access strictly on a need-to-know basis.
 For more information about cancer registration and your rights please visit https://www.ndrs.nhs.uk/.

 On completion of the study, your name and NHS number will be securely destroyed.
 Your de-personalised health data will be retained for 20 years after the completion of the study, in line with trial conduct regulations.